Category: Tips

 In what ways can you use SkyDemon to support your IFR planning and flying?

-1. For route planning, use it to generate the data for an IFR PLOG
+1. For route planning, use it to generate the data for an IFR PLOG (including VOR radials and DME distances from turning points)

-2. For situational awareness whilst navigating cross country
+2. For situational awareness, whilst navigating cross country

-3. To display traffic detected from an external source such as SkyEcho.
+3. To display traffic detected from an external source such as SkyEcho

 5. For situational awareness whilst flying an approach